Jari Huttunen: 2015: Breakout years, hired by Printsport & WRC debut

-The 2015 season would be his breakout year into the junior categories of rallying in Finland.
+The 2015 season would be Huttunen's breakout year into the junior categories of rallying in Finland.
 Still a member of the AKK Academy, Printsport hired Huttunen as a full-time driver in the 2015 Finnish championship in the R2 junior class, driving a Citroën C2 R2, like he did the previous season.
 Huttunen opened the 2015 season with a podium finish at the Arctic Lapland Rally, his first long-distance event.
 As the season went forward, Huttunen would go on to take two class wins and two more class podiums.
 Later on in the season, at Rally Finland, Huttunen would make his World Rally Championship début in the WRC-3 class.
 He was running in 4th until he crashed in the 2nd leg which forced him to retire for the day.
 He finished the rally in an unremarkable 8th position.
 All this did not slow him down however, as by the end of the season he won the SM3 Class of the Finnish Rally Championship, his first regional championship win.
 With this, he was named "Rally Star of the Future" by the organizers of the Finnish Championship.